Multiple options are separated with commas, e.g.

 By default the best file format is chosen automatically.
 You can request images converted to a specific format:

-format=webm setting is for converting animated GIFs to VP9 WebM video.
+format=h264 settings are for converting animated GIFs to video.

 Maximum time allowed to spend on optimization.
 In seconds, and decimal point is allowed.
 The default is 30 seconds.